raphafe96/Thesis-VisPol/README.md

 The GruPol suite includes the following modules:

+* **GruPol** — Database containing the polarizabilities and dipole moments of the building blocks of the 20 most common amino acids, heme B, water, and Na⁺/Cl⁻ ions.
-- **GFF** — An independent molecular dynamics simulation module for biomolecular polarizability calculations (under development/testing — see notice above)
+* **GFF** — Independent molecular dynamics simulation module for proteins in isolation or in an explicit solvent medium, supporting different protonation states and ion inclusion (see notice above).
-- **CrysPol** — Crystal polarizability calculations (incorporates PolaBer, which is third-party software not developed or maintained by the GruPol author)
+* **CrysPol** — Crystal polarizability calculation module that can incorporate PolaBer results (PolaBer is third-party software also included in the distribution).

 ---